 Sennheiser does make some cool headphones that are aimed at serious audio junkies.
 Released in the Q2 of 2014 is the Sennheiser G4ME One headphone.
 It is targeted at serious gamers looking for non-stop action without any distractions and discomfort caused from other sloppy headphones.
 There are not many gaming headphones that offer great sound reproduction as well as long lasting comfort.
-We reviewed HyperX Cloud II headset earlier which happened to be one of the top notch budget gaming headset that offered performance equivalent to an expensive pair but at a much lower price.
+We reviewed HyperX Cloud II headset earlier.
+It happened to be one of the top notch budget gaming headsets that offered performance equivalent to an expensive pair but at a much lower price.
 Today, we are going to take a look at Sennheiser’s G4ME One high end Gaming headset.

 Build quality and appearance

 The G4ME headphones comes in two different colours, white and black.
 The white one has glossy ear cups and the colour combination of black headband and the white ear cups look quite appealing.
 There are parts where red colour is also used to raise the visual appeal.
 The black version of the headset has a matte finish black ear cups and everything else is black as well.

 The ear cups are connected to the headband with a foldable metal hinge which can allow you to fold the headphones into a compact shape to tuck them in your bag.
 Entire body is made from rugged plastic.
 The headband has a soft foam to give a comfortable feel while using it.
 Ear cups are covered with a plush velvet material which feels very smooth and soft.
 Overall design of the headset appears to be quite large, but it feels just right when you actually wear them.
 The ear cups being large can gulp your ears entirely so that your ear lobes do not press against your head and cause discomfort.